 The bill removes the requirement for a livery to carry a policy that insures a renter against any accident, loss, injury, property damage, or other casualty caused by or resulting from the operation of the livery vessel.

-The bill may have an indeterminate positive fiscal impact on state government.
+The bill may have an indeterminate positive fiscal impact on state government revenue and an indeterminate negative fiscal impact on FWC.